-7.7.2 External lipping, like edge-banding where provided, shall be of solid timber or by any other edge banding (as agreed to between the manufacturer and the purchaser) and shall be glued using a moisture resistant glue.
+7.6.3 External lipping where provided, shall have their edges lipped by timber external lipping of any of the species mentioned in Annex B for guidelines or by any other edge banding (as agreed to between the manufacturer and the purchaser) and shall be glued using a moisture resistant glue.

-7.8 Rebating
+7.7 Rebating

-In the case of double leaf shutters, the meeting of the stiles shall be rebated by one-third the thickness of door shutter.
+In the case of double-leaf shutters, the meeting of the stiles shall be rebated by 8 mm to 10 mm.
 The rebating shall be either splayed or square type as shown in Fig. 5.
 Where lipping is provided, the depth of lipping at the meeting of stiles shall not be less than 30 mm.

-7.9 Opening for Glazing
+7.8 Opening for Glazing

-When required by the purchaser, opening for glazing shall be provided and unless otherwise specified, the opening provided shall be 250 mm is height and 150 mm or 200 mm in width.
+When required by the purchaser, opening for glazing

+shall be provided and unless otherwise specified, the opening provided shall be 250 mm in height and 150 mm or 200 mm in width.
 Unless otherwise specified by the purchaser, the bottom of the opening shall be at a 1 400 mm from the bottom of the shutter (see Fig. 6).
 Opening for glazing shall be lipped internally with solid timber or LVL or VLL.

-7.10 Venetian
+7.9 Venetian

-When required by the purchaser, a venetian opening shall be provided and unless otherwise specified, the height of the opening shall be 350 mm.
-The width of the opening shall be as specified by the purchaser it shall be provide for a clear space of minimum 75 mm between the edge of the door and the venetian opening.
+When required by the purchaser, a venetian opening shall be provided and, unless otherwise specified, the height of the opening shall be 350 mm.
+The width of the opening shall be as specified by the purchaser but shall provide for a clear space of at least 75 mm between the edge of the door and the venetian opening.